 This isn’t to say that Magic Kingdom is a park filled with thrill rides, because it’s definitely not, but that’s not what Disney is for anyway.

-Disney is about the theming, the family fun, and doing its best to make grumpy teenagers smile.
+Disney is about the theming, the family fun, and doing its best to make grumpy teenagers smile (check out the best age for Disney here to see the pros and cons of bringing teens.)

 Many of the best Magic Kingdom rides can obviously be enjoyed as a family, but I would also encourage families to let the teens run free for a bit and take advantage of creating their own experiences on some of these rides while you take your little ones on the best rides for infants at the Magic Kingdom.